-Term Definition A method of locating an underground facility by means of Active Locating signals (i.e., frequencies) generated by the transmitter.
+Term Definition Active Locating A method of locating an underground facility by means of signals (i.e., frequencies) generated by a transmitter.
 Competency An individual's proficiency in undertaking a specific function or set of tasks as characterized by four major components: theoretical knowledge, skill, experience, and behaviour.
-Conductive A method of creating an electromagnetic field with a transmitter by employing a metal-to-metal connection Locating between the transmitter and the pipe or cable to determine the location of metallic buried infrastructure.
-Also known as "Direct Connect" Conductive A material that allows the flow of electric current.
-Material
+Conductive Locating A method of creating an electromagnetic field with a transmitter by employing a metal-to-metal connection between the transmitter and the pipe or cable to determine the location of metallic buried infrastructure.
+Also known as "Direct Connect" Conductive Material A material that allows the flow of electric current.